kubernetes-sigs/sig-windows-dev-tools/README.md

 ## Prerequisites

 - Vagrant
-- Vagrant reload, winrm and winrm-elevated plugins
+- Vagrant vagrant-vbguest, reload, winrm and winrm-elevated plugins
 - some Vagrant provider (we only have VirtualBox automated here, but these recipes have been used with others, like HyperV and Fusion).

 # Lets run it!